pedrorosa-dev/rosa-nvim/README.md

 <img src="/assets/images/tela.png" alt="home screen" width="">

+# Coming Soon
+**Please note that there will soon be updates on shortcuts and tips on how to better use Rosa Neovim.
+Stay tuned for these enhancements!**

 ## Overview

 Rosa-Nvim is a personalized Neovim distribution that combines the flexibility of Neovim with the ready-made configurations and plugins from LunarVim.
 It focuses on practicality and performance, providing an enjoyable code editing experience.